isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    See :ref:`ha-load-balancing-config` for details on how to split the pools using client classification.

-In the configurations described above, the primary and secondary/standby are referred to as ``"active"`` servers, because they receive lease updates and can automatically react to the partner's failures by responding to the DHCP queries which would normally be handled by the partner.
-The HA hook library supports another server type/role: ``"backup"`` server.
+In the configurations described above, both the primary and secondary/standby are referred to as ``"active"`` servers, because they receive lease updates and can automatically react to the partner's failures by responding to the DHCP queries which would normally be handled by the partner.
+The HA hook library supports another server type/role: the "backup" server.
 The use of a backup server is optional, and can be implemented in both load-balancing and hot-standby setup, in addition to the active servers.
 There is no limit on the number of backup servers in the HA setup;
 however, the presence of backup servers may increase the latency of DHCP responses, because not only do active servers send lease updates to each other, but also to the backup servers.
-As of Kea 1.7.8 the active servers no longer expect the acknowledgments from the backup servers before responding to the DHCP clients, therefore the overhead of sending the lease updates to the backup servers is minimized compared to the earlier Kea versions.
+Since Kea 1.7.8, the active servers no longer expect acknowledgments from the backup servers before responding to the DHCP clients, so the overhead of sending lease updates to the backup servers is minimized compared to earlier Kea versions.

-The last supported configuration, passive-backup, has been introduced in Kea release 1.7.8.
-In this configuration there is only one active server and typically one or more backup servers.
-A passive-backup configuration with no backup servers is also accepted but it is no different than running a single server with no HA function at all.
+The last supported configuration, ``passive-backup``, was introduced in Kea 1.7.8.
+In this configuration, there is only one active server and typically one or more backup servers.
+A passive-backup configuration with no backup servers is also accepted, but it is no different than running a single server with no HA function at all.

-The passive-backup configuration is used in situations when an administrator wants to take advantage of the backup servers as an additional storage for leases without a need for running the fully blown failover setup.
+The passive-backup configuration is used in situations when an administrator wants to take advantage of the backup servers as an additional storage for leases without a need for running the full-blown failover setup.
-In this case, if the primary server fails, the DHCP service is lost and it requires that the administrator manually starts the primary to resume the DHCP service.
-The administrator may also configure one of the backup servers to provide the DHCP service to the clients as these servers should have accurate or nearly accurate information about the allocated leases.
+In this case, if the primary server fails, the DHCP service is lost;
+it requires the administrator to manually start the primary to resume DHCP service.
+The administrator may also configure one of the backup servers to provide DHCP service to the clients, as these servers should have accurate or nearly accurate information about the allocated leases.
 The major advantage of the passive-backup mode is that it provides some redundancy of the lease information but with better performance of the primary server responding to the DHCP queries.
-Since Kea release 1.7.8, the primary server does not have to wait for the acknowledgments to the lease updates from the backup servers before it sends a response to the DHCP client.
-This reduces the response time comparing to the load-balancing and hot-standby cases in which the server responding to the DHCP query has to wait for the acknowledgment from the other active server before it can respond to the client.
+Since Kea 1.7.8, the primary server does not have to wait for acknowledgments to the lease updates from the backup servers before it sends a response to the DHCP client.
+This reduces the response time compared to the load-balancing and hot-standby cases, in which the server responding to the DHCP query has to wait for the acknowledgment from the other active server before it can respond to the client.

 .. note::

-   An interesting use case for a single active server running in the passive-backup mode is a notification service in which a software pretending to be a backup server receives live notifications about allocated and deleted leases from the primary server and can display them on the monitoring screen, trigger alerts etc.
+   An interesting use case for a single active server running in the passive-backup mode is a notification service, in which software pretending to be a backup server receives live notifications about allocated and deleted leases from the primary server and can display them on a monitoring screen, trigger alerts, etc.

 Clocks on Active Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Synchronized clocks are essential for the HA setup to operate reliably.
-The servers share lease information via lease updates and during
+The servers share lease information - via lease updates and during
-synchronization of the databases.
-The lease information includes the
+synchronization of the databases - including the
 time when the lease was allocated and when it expires.
 Some clock
 skew between the servers participating in the HA setup usually exists;
 this is acceptable as long as the clock skew is relatively low, compared